 Although vaccines have driven roughly 40% of the decline in child mortality since 1990, pneumonia vaccines have fallen short of their lifesaving potential due to delayed introduction and low coverage.

-With PCV coverage at 67%, far below the IA2030 target of 90%, and no low- or middle-income country apart from Brazil introducing the RSV vaccine, closing these gaps could dramatically increase the contribution of pneumonia vaccines to the child mortality reductions required for SDG achievement.
+With PCV coverage at 67%, far below the IA2030 target of 90%, and no low- or middle-income countries apart from Argentina and Brazil introducing the RSV vaccine, closing these gaps could dramatically increase the contribution of pneumonia vaccines to the child mortality reductions required for SDG achievement.

-To accelerate uptake of RSV vaccines, the Stop RSV: Let the Science Talk! initiative will bring together leading scientific experts in RSV vaccination to share their views on the impact of these vaccines.
+To accelerate uptake of RSV vaccines, Stop RSV: Let the Science Talk! is bringing together leading scientific experts in RSV vaccination to share their views on the impact of these vaccines.
 Content will be distributed directly to policy makers and other decision-making audiences.

 Goal

-The group will be guided by an overarching goal:
+The group is guided by an overarching goal:

 Increase awareness of the new RSV maternal vaccine and its impact on saving lives and reducing healthcare costs to motivate governments with large numbers of RSV hospitalizations and deaths to commit to introducing RSV vaccine by 2030.